meandor/stirling-microservice/README.md

 Router::run();
 ````
 This will start the Router.
-If you want to add routes places this
+If you want to add routes place this
 in between the init and run:

 ````php